Why “just split it later” becomes a monthly nightmare

 Why this is an Australian e-commerce problem specifically

 Australian e-commerce businesses face multi-account invoice complexity at a higher rate than many comparable markets.
-Cross-border freight from Asia carries import GST, customs duties, and logistics charges that each belong in different accounts.
+Cross-border freight from Asia carries import GST, customs duties, and logistics charges that each belong in different accounts within the chart of accounts.
 Domestic 3PL providers bundle storage, pick and pack, returns handling, and fuel levies into a single monthly invoice.
 Marketplace platforms combine selling fees, advertising credits, FX adjustments, and chargebacks into statements that require line-level decomposition to post accurately.

 The ATO and Deloitte Access Economics estimated AU$27.67 as the average cost per invoice processed in Australia.
 That average does not distinguish between a clean single-line bill and a freight invoice with seven line items requiring separate coding decisions.
 The actual cost of the second invoice type is substantially higher - and it is the second type that dominates in growing e-commerce operations.